Fred Allen: Television

 It was also on The Big Show's premiere that Allen delivered perhaps his best-remembered crack about television: "Well you know television's a new medium.
 And I have discovered why they call it a medium – because nothing is well done."
 That did not stop the Museum of Broadcast Communications from considering Allen "the intellectual conscience of television."
 Aside from his famous crack about not liking furniture that talked, Allen observed that television allowed "people who haven't anything to do to watch people who can't do anything."

 NBC insisted on Allen trying to adapt his radio show for television.
 He proposed bringing "Allen's Alley" to television in a visual setting similar to Our Town.
 NBC apparently rejected the idea out of hand.
-"Television is a triumph of equipment over people," Allen observed after that, "and the minds that control it are so small that you could put them in the navel of a flea and still have enough room beside them for a network vice president's heart."
+"Television is a triumph of equipment over people," Allen later observed, "and the minds that control it are so small that you could put them in the navel of a flea and still have enough room beside them for a network vice president's heart."

-In 1950 NBC launched the live comedy-variety series The Colgate Comedy Hour, using rotating hosts instead of a regular master of ceremonies.
-Fred Allen was one of the original hosts, and appeared five times before dropping out in April 1951.
+In 1950, NBC launched the live comedy-variety series The Colgate Comedy Hour by using rotating hosts instead of a regular master of ceremonies.
+Fred Allen was one of the original hosts and appeared five times before he dropped out in April 1951.
 The next effort, the Goodson-Todman production Judge for Yourself (subtitled The Fred Allen Show), was a game show incorporating musical acts.
-The idea was to allow Allen to ad-lib with guests à la Groucho Marx but, as author Alan Havig wrote, the star was "lost in the confusion of a half hour filled with too many people and too much activity."
+The idea was to allow Allen to ad-lib with guests (as did Groucho Marx on his own game show You Bet Your Life), but as author Alan Havig wrote, Allen was "lost in the confusion of a half hour filled with too many people and too much activity."
 The complicated format had to be revamped in the middle of the run.
-The revised premise had Allen interviewing three panelists, who would listen to three new popular songs and vote for the one they thought had the most potential.
+The revised premise had Allen interviewing three panelists, who would listen to three new popular songs and vote for the one that they thought had the most potential.
 Then came a comedy series, Fred Allen's Sketchbook, which did not catch on.